2005:

 1943:

-Mouseketeer Margene Storey - who will join The Mickey Mouse Club for
+Mouseketeer Margene Storey - who joined The Mickey Mouse Club for

 its second season in 1956 - is born in El Centro, California.
-She will appear
+She appeared

 extensively in production numbers due to her ability to dance.